clynton/Pistold/README.md

 - The sample connects to GitHub and clicks a link

 # PreReq
-* Requires git, maven, selenium, JDK (1.8 or greater)
+* Requires git, maven, selenium (Jar files and webdriver EXEs), JDK (1.8 or greater)
 * For the IDE, we can use Eclipse, VS Studio Code, etc

 # Install